isomerpages/moe-admiraltysec/_admiralty-experience/Applied Learning Programme.md

 This novelty allows students to experience a seamless learning experience through integrating STEM, DT and real-life applications together.
-This unique ALP is known as **Design Thinking through Innovation and Technology**.
+This unique ALP is known as&nbsp;**Design Thinking through Innovation and Technology**.

 Programmes and Outcomes
 -----------------------